 Click here to buy pop-up drain stoppers online.

-Stoppers that don’t close can keep the drain or tub from filling properly and waste water.
+Stoppers that don’t close can keep the sink drain or tub from filling properly and waste water.
 Stoppers that don’t open readily or don’t open all the way make water drain sluggishly.
 These kinds of stopper problems are mechanical and can be solved with simple adjustments.

 It’s easy to remove a tub stopper to check it for mechanical problems or blockage.
+You’ll encounter a couple of different types of bathtub pop-ups: old-style mechanisms like the one shown in our illustration above, and newer spring-loaded pop-ups.

 1. Simply grip the stopper body and pull it out of the drain along with the hinged rocker arm.